Cholesterol. You have heard it is "bad for you," but why? Where does it come from? Why is it a cause for concern?

 Lifestyle changes are often an effective way to lower cholesterol and reduce your risk of heart disease.
 This can include regular exercise, a healthy diet, not smoking, and maintaining a healthy weight.
 There are also cholesterol-lowering medications if you need them.

-Make sure to have your cholesterol levels tested regularly (at least once every 5 years).
+Make sure to have your cholesterol levels tested regularly (every 4-6 years) once you reach 20 years of age.
 If you are concerned about your cholesterol levels, talk to your doctor to create a plan that is right for you.

 American Heart Association